rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/AI.md

 Swap pairs of terms (e.g., "Company" –> "Buyers") over a document in a contextually-aware way.
 After selecting the pair or pairs, the plugin returns a list of suggested replacements, which can be individually accepted or rejected.

-## Editing selected text

-When selecting text in a file, AI can be used to suggest different variations of the text, taking into account the context of the file.
-See Editing tab for more information.